 I like to remember the “eat to live, do not live to eat” quote every time I go to the supermarket.
 Everything there is strategically arranged to tempt the buyer!
 That’s what you call marketing (pun intended).
 Before you know it, you’ve bought a whole host of things that you have no use for.
 That’s excess, and that's not a good thing.
 Socrates would be disappointed as would be MFK Fisher; MFK eschewed excess.
 Of course, when times are hard, excess is difficult.
 When the "wolf is at the door," meaning when one is faced with difficult times, ingenuity must come into play.

 In her book, Fisher explained such things as how to cook a tough cut of meat.
 During the war, my family felt they were rich if they could eat bean soup for dinner.
 My grandfather was imprisoned and nearly shot because he bought meat from someone who butchered a cow without having gotten permission from the authorities.
 Needless to say, the man who butchered the cow (his own cow), was shot.
 Shot dead.
-Knowing all these stories, plus lots more, I initially reacted to Fisher’s book with commingled feelings: interest, because this is a charming book, but disdain also because I knew and sympathised with people who had it a lot worse than Fisher's intended readers: Plentiful albeit rationed eating in wartime America, compared to virtual starvation in wartime Greece.
+Knowing all these stories, plus lots more, I initially reacted to Fisher’s book with commingled feelings: with interest, because this is a charming book, but also with disdain because I knew and sympathised with people who had it a lot worse than Fisher's intended readers.
+In wartime America, food was plentiful albeit rationed.
+In Greece, food was a luxury and near starvation was the norm.
 Tell me MFK, how do you make a nice meal out of just a handful of raisins?
 I really don't think MFK, knowledgeable as she was, would have had an answer.